What to do in Puerto Escondido

 La Punta

 At the southern end of Playa Zicatela is La Punta, an area we touched on earlier.
 The waves here aren't quite as big as the Mexican Pipeline, but they're still pretty intimidating for swimmers.
 Whilst there is usually a lifeguard on duty here, you should still be super careful in the water.
+You can also take surf lessons here, if you're up for a bit more of a challenge.

 Turtle release (liberación de tortugas)